 Depth

-Coral reefs(few hundred meters below surface)
+Coral reefs(a few hundred meters below the surface)

 Where Blanket Octopus Live: